-I start a painting by sketching with thinned acrylic paint onto a toned canvas, building up the form and lighting of each subject with a combination of transparent layering and thick brushstrokes.
-I edit and react with intuitive mark-making while relying on various reference photos as a guide.
-My color choices are a mix of natural and dream-inspired palettes.
+I start a painting by sketching with thinned acrylic paint onto a toned canvas, building up the form and light of each subject with a combination of transparent layering and thick brushstrokes.
+I edit and react with intuitive mark-making while relying on gathered photos as a guide, combining nature-found color systems with dream inspired palettes.

-Line-work and colors from the initial painted sketch selectively show through in the completed painting, implying constant movement.
-My aim is to illustrate the life within each subject, and highlight the otherworldly, unseen vibrations of the ephemeral border between them and their surrounding world.
+Line-work and colors from the initial painted sketch selectively show through in the completed painting, implying constant movement and spirit.
+My hope is to illustrate the life within each subject and highlight the otherworldly in ordinary moments.

 Christina McLachlan (b.
 1989) is an acrylic painter living in Bellingham, Washington.
 She was born in Finland while her mother was serving in Soviet Moscow for the US Foreign Service, and grew up in various countries overseas for most of her childhood.
 In each new place nature became a common thread and guide to the world around her.

-Moving to the Pacific NW in 2020, she’s since continued her art practice in her home studio, often creating paintings of figures entranced by the natural world.
+Moving to the Pacific Northwest in 2020, she’s since continued her art practice in her home studio, often painting figures entranced by spaces in nature.
 Christina loves animals and has been happily painting pet portraits since 2019.

 For inquiries & Commissions please contact: c.mclachlan.arts@gmail.com